9 Foods That Cause Diarrhea With Metformin.

 Also, some people are more sensitive to fatty foods than others.
 For example, people with a phenomenon called (Exaggerated gastrocolic reflex) will have diarrhea more frequently after eating fatty foods.

 An exaggerated gastrocolic reflex is how your colon responds immediately after the food reaches your stomach.
-For example, some people experience an increase in colon motility after eating fatty foods leading to diarrhea.
+For example, some people experience increased colon motility after eating fatty foods leading to diarrhea.

 Fat is known to exaggerate the gastrocolic reflex and cause diarrhea.
 Taking Metformin while eating fat will trigger more diarrhea.